-Legislation allows you to take a series of lump sums from your AVC fund, but this option is not available through either Equitable Life or Aviva at the time of writing.
+Legislation allows you to take a series of lump sums from your AVC fund, but this option is not available through Aviva at the time of writing.
 So, currently, you can achieve this only by transferring to another registered pension arrangement offering the facility you require.
 Aviva does not impose a penalty or charge for transferring out.

-For information regarding transfer of AVC funds held with Equitable Life, please refer to the separate announcement letters and the information shown on your annual benefit statement.
 Please be aware of charges that other pension arrangements may have when choosing where to transfer your AVC fund.